 When writing the actual case study, quote the customer directly wherever possible.
 Direct quotes from the customer declaring in their own words how valuable your product or service is to them will always earn more attention and credibility from readers than any narrative text.

 Also… please avoid using those generic case study sub-headings; i.e., The Problem, The Solution and Results.
-They provide no value to the reader and offer nothing in the way of SEO (a Google search for problem solution results yields 1.4 billion hits).
+They provide zero value to the reader and offer nothing in the way of SEO (a Google search for problem solution results as of this writing yields 1.4 billion hits).
 Your case study sub-headings should be written such that if your reader reads only the sub-headings, they still get a TL;DR understanding of your case study.
 Here is an example from some previous work of mine.
+Just read the main headings and you’ll see what I mean!

-Even those who have never seen A Christmas Story can probably guess whether Ralphie, in spite of his unsuccessful writing effort, still got his prized BB gun on Christmas Day (no thanks to Santa, though 🙄).
-Of course, product marketers must rely on more than good fortune to get the favorable attention of potential new customers.
+Did Ralphie still get his beloved Red Rider BB gun despite of his unsuccessful writing effort?
+Let’s put it this way: if he did, it was no thanks to Santa.
+Of course, product marketers must rely on more than luck to get the favorable attention of potential new customers.
 Compelling case studies are a one of the best means to do so.
-By asking your customer time-focused questions and actively listening, the customer will essentially tell you what relevant information belongs in the case study – before, during and after their smart decision to select your product or service.
+By asking your customer time-focused questions and actively listening, the customer will essentially tell you what relevant information belongs in the case study – before, during and after their wise decision to purchase your product or service.